-There's a quality of fiction that's modeling--that's showing a model of the world.
-Author Paolo Bacigalupi said this last Friday during a panel discussion at MileHiCon, a literary speculative fiction convention.
+quotes and lessons from MileHiCon 50, a literary speculative fiction convention Modeling the World in Fiction There's a quality of fiction that's modeling--that's showing a model of the world.
+Author Paolo Bacigalupi said this last Friday during a panel discussion.
 His line is one of the best things I heard at the convention.
-That's one of my favorite uses of fiction: the modeling.
-Bacigalupi… Continue reading MileHiCon 50 Thoughts
+That's one… Continue reading Post-Convention Thoughts and Reimagining

 Quick Updates Tweeting Again I can give ❤️s again!
 Twitter emailed me an apology for the inconvenience of locking me out of then restricting my account.
 The email confirmed that an automated system is charged with removing spam accounts. "[I]t looks like your account got caught up in one of these spam groups by mistake."… Continue reading Tweeting Again -and- Oh, Horror!

 When I posted "NaNoWriMo 2018: Late to Camp", we were already in the second week of July.
 I'd committed to a new project and no cabin for encouragement.
 Feeling alone and behind schedule makes for an intimidating start.
 Fortunately, Camp is far more relaxed than the big NaNoWriMo challenge in November.
 A few people joined… Continue reading Goodbye, Camp NaNoWriMo 2018